Ozone Water Treatment For Well Water: The 6 Things You Need to Know First

 Ozone is a gas, so how is it transferred into the water, which is a liquid?

-Ozone has been in use to treat water since the 1890s.
+Ozone has been used to treat water since the 1890s.
 During the first 75 years or so, the most common way to ozonate water was to bubble it into a column of water.
 This usually meant it was bubbled into the bottom of a tall (20 to 30 feet high) non‐pressurized water column through a bubbler diffuser ceramic stone or pipes with holes drilled into

 To get proper disinfection and oxidation with ozone, use a venturi to suck in the ozone gas under pressure into a contact tank, preferably at or around 30 – 50 PSI.